-We’re only now getting back to work, and self-produced shows in Los Angeles do not cover the expenses of rehearsing the shows, tech, office staff or marketing.
+After the closures of 2020/2021/2022, we’re only now getting back to work, and even venue produced shows in Los Angeles do not cover the expenses of rehearsing the shows, tech, office staff or marketing.

 Dance speaks every language; dance inspires; dance moves people emotionally; dance brings us together.
 Luminario Ballet really truly represents Los Angeles- from Stravinsky to Led Zeppelin, Vivaldi to Weezer, Schubert to Nina Simone!
 We want to continue to be the unique, artistic, athletic, gorgeous, Unstoppables our audience has come to expect.

 May The Journey Continue….. and please join us on that journey!

 Your contribution is tax-deductible, 100% goes towards producing and presenting our beautiful ballet and aerial dance programming.
 Without YOU, there is no US!